 - Metzger’s Dog, Thomas Perry

 A Misunderstood Outsider

-People don’t always understand one another.
-Even Elvis when he was young, people thought he was weird.
+People don’t always understand each other.
 If your protagonist is eccentric (like Sherlock Holmes), he or she may be misunderstood.

 What makes your detective operate outside of the realm of conventions?
 Do people think he or she is odd?
 Are they part of the police force?
 Or are they a private detective?